confluentinc/event-streaming-patterns/docs/event-stream/schema-compatibility.md

+---
+seo:
+  title: Schema Compatibility
+  description: Schema Compatibility ensures that events can evolve their schemas so that old and new versions can still be processed by downstream applications
+---

 # Schema Compatibility
 Schemas are like [Data Contracts](../event/data-contract.md) in that they set the terms that guarantee applications can process the data it receives.
 A natural behavior of applications and data is that they evolve over time, so it's important to have a policy about how they are allowed to evolve and what compatibility rules are between old and new versions.